 Out of the box, the Galaxy A30 is reminiscent of typical Samsung flagship phones from the past.
 The phone is light feeling, curvy and has a white plastic finish that does not attract any smudges.
 On the rear is also where you find the fairly responsive fingerprint scanner.
 To me, the phone is a bit on the slippery side so you would be better off with the case provided out of the box.

-The nearly bezel-less display gives you an immersive viewing experience that is great for multimedia.
-And it is particularly nice to see a 1,080 x 2,340 resolution panel, given the phone’s Dh679 price tag.
+The nearly bezel-less display gives you an immersive viewing experience which is great for multimedia.
+And it is particularly nice to see a 1080 x 2340 resolution panel given the phone’s Dh679 price tag.

-The phone also houses a pretty capable dual-camera setup with features such as Samsung’s Live Focus.
+The phone also houses a pretty capable dual-camera setup with features like Samsung’s Live Focus.
 The primary sensor is a 16MP snapper whereas the secondary one is an ultra-wide 5MP camera.
-With this, you can be sure to get some decent photos during the day but do not expect much quality when taking photos in low-light conditions.
+With this, you can be sure to get some decent photos during the day but do not expect much quality when taking photos in low-light.

 Samsung’s Galaxy A30 serves as a benchmark for how much value phones can get you nowadays.
 By no means is this phone a replacement to a flagship.
 But it definitely gets all that you would need, cutting corners without making any major sacrifices.